hcmdgh/Elasticsearch-Utility/README.md

 # JOJO-Elasticsearch

-An all-in-one toolbox for Elasticsearch.
+A Python toolbox for Elasticsearch.